EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 let $$ n $$ be the number of left or right parentheses in the second *LcExp*, then *e* has $$ m + n + 1 $$ left parentheses and $$ m + n + 1 $$ right parentheses.
 The hypothesis holds.

-> Exercise 1.6 [🟉] If we reversed the order of the tests in nth-element, what would go wrong?
+> Exercise 1.6 [🟉] If we reversed the order of the tests in `nth-element`, what would go wrong?

 `car` may be applied to empty list.